SpellingFrame Review: Primary Spelling Practice & Alternatives

 More broadly, spelling games have been linked to the following positive outcomes:

-Planning tools for weekly spelling are resources that support personalised teaching through word lists, curriculum activities, feedback and progress tracking.
-It provides spelling lists, custom word lists, progress tracking, and curriculum activities.
-These features create personalised learning that meets each learner's needs.
+Planning tools for weekly spelling help teachers personalise learning through word lists, curriculum activities, feedback and progress tracking.
+They provide spelling lists, custom word lists, progress tracking and curriculum activities.
+These features help teachers match spelling practice to each learner's needs.

 SpellingFrame has spelling lists and games that align with the curriculum.
 Teachers can monitor each learner's progress using the platform's tracking tools.
 Activities cover statutory spellings and aim to keep learners engaged (SpellingFrame, n.d.).